ippontech/blog-usa/posts/utilization-of-aws-dms-for-cdc-and-full-load.md

 tags:
 - AWS DMS
 date: 2022-10-12
-title: "Utilization of AWS Data Migration Service (DMS) for CDC and Full load"
+title: "From MySQL to Postgres: A Successful Database Migration using AWS DMS"
 image: /images/2022/10/dms-banner.png
 ---

-# Utilization of AWS Data Migration Service (DMS) for CDC and Full load
+# From MySQL to Postgres: A Successful Database Migration using AWS DMS

 The AWS Database Migration Service (DMS) is a powerful tool for migrating relational databases, data warehouses, NoSQL databases, and other types of data stores.
 In this blog post, we will explore the use of DMS for both full load and continuous data replication (CDC) during a database migration.